Child sitting in elementary school classroom, smiling

 Career development

-Career Development Education aims to ensure students understand the relevance of their education and the link to knowledge acquisition, skill development and tools for transition.
-The high school curriculum is optional, and available in full and half-credit courses.
+Career Development Education aims to ensure students understand the relevance of their education and its link to knowledge acquisition and skill development in the workplace.
+The high school curriculum includes a lot of optional courses available in full and half-credit courses.
 This flyer provides details on courses available from Grade 9 to 12: Credit for Employment, Career Development Internship and Community Service Student-Initiated Project.

 New Brunswick